MaximLedaine/Antevorta/api/README.md

 ## Run development

-To run the backend in devmode simply execute following command
+To run the backend in devmode simply execute the following command

 ```
 bin/dev.sh